Who: Freshmen and Sophomores Respectively

 Cost: About $40, Students should take the writing portion at least once.
 If you cannot afford the ACT, talk to Mrs. Adolphson.

 For more information (& practice questions): http://www.actstudent.org/

-Who: Students interested in taking dual credit classes.
+Who: Students interested in taking dual credit classes through Carl Sandburg College.

-What: The COMPASS exam is required by Carl Sandburg College in order to take a dual credit class while in high school.
-Depending on the class you would like to take, there may be a minimum score required in any of the three subjects the COMPASS covers: English/Writing, Reading, and Math.
-ACT/SAT/PARCC scores may exempt students from taking the COMPASS.
+What: The ACCUPLACER exam is required by Carl Sandburg College in order to take a dual credit class while in high school.
+Depending on the class you would like to take, there may be a minimum score required in any of the three subjects the ACCUPLACER covers: English/Writing, Reading, and Math.
+ACT/SAT scores may exempt students from taking the ACCUPLACER.

 How to sign up: See your counselor.
-Students can take the test at MRHS in the LMC.
-Students must apply to Carl Sandburg College & submit their full application before taking the COMPASS.
+Students can take the test at MRHS in the LMC in April/May.
+The counseling office will schedule those dates in the spring.
+Students must apply to Carl Sandburg College & submit their full application before taking the ACCUPLACER.

 Who: Juniors & Seniors interested in joining the military

 When: Schedule your day to take the test with a recruiter.